stratifIAD/unet-pytorch/README.md

 ## Running the experiments:
 ### **Experiment 01:**
 This experiment uses the 8 WSI images in the dataset and the Macenko color normalization method.
+We use this experiment to analyze how the network performs under different modalities and also when increasing the environment of the object (i.e., different patch sizes).

 - For the 128x128 patch-size dataset, with cross validation and cross testing:
 ```shell